matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     client_id=CLIENT_ID&redirect_uri=REDIRECT_URI&scope=photos"
   }

-The client then visits this URI and authorizes the home server.
+The client then visits this URI and authorizes the homeserver.
 The client then visits the REDIRECT_URI with the auth code= query parameter which returns::

   {